 Head Judge: The leading member of either the boardgame jury, the scenario jury, or the Honorary Otto jury.
 In the Honorary Otto jury, the head judge is always last year’s winner.

 The Honorary Otto: Prize that is handed out every Fastaval to a person who has put in a special effort for Fastaval or the roleplaying scene in general.

 Honorary Otto Judge: Member of the jury handing out the year’s Honorary Otto.

 The Info: Fastaval’s information center.
 Read more about the Info here.

-Info Boss: The person in charge in the Info.
+Info Boss: The person in charge of the Info.

 Infonaut: A person serving in the Info.

 Internationals: International participants at Fastaval.
 Every year, people come from Sweden, Norway, Finland, Germany, England, the US, and other countries.